To the Extreme: Commercial performance

 To the Extreme was released in the US on September 10, 1990.
 On the issue of October 31, 1990 the album jumped from 23 to 7 on the US Billboard 200 selling over two million copies in its first five weeks of being released.
 The album reached the number one spot on the week of November 10, 1990 ending a 23-week run by M.C.
 Hammer's Please Hammer Don't Hurt 'Em and it stayed at the top for sixteen consecutive weeks.
 At the time, To the Extreme was named the fastest debut album of all time selling over 6 million on 14 weeks.
 In the same month, was certified gold, platinum, double-platinum, triple-platinum and quadruple-platinum in the next day, becoming one of the fastest-certified albums in history.

 By January 1991, it was the fastest selling album since Purple Rain (1984) reaching six million copies sold in just three months and four days.
 Eventually, seven million copies were shipped across the United States.

 By March 1991, the album was closing in on 10.5 million units worldwide, just six months from being released.
 To the Extreme was the best selling hip hop album up until that time.
 "Ice Ice Baby" has been credited for helping diversify hip hop by introducing it to a mainstream, white audience.

-In Canada, the album peaked at the number one and was certified 6 times platinum and won the Best Selling Album by a Foreign Artist at To the Extreme at the 1992 June Awards.
+In Canada, the album peaked at number one and was certified 6 times platinum and won the Best Selling Album by a Foreign Artist at the 1992 Juno Awards.